rfg74/rfg74.github.io/Lab1.md

 #### 4. Notification Holder

 Task four asked us to setup a notification handler to recieve the string value from the Artemis board and extraxt the time from the string.
-I accomplished this
+I accomplished this using the following code:

 <img width="500" alt="Profile Picture" src="IMG_2033.jpg">